dancornutt/Porsche944/07K_Swap.md

 ### Oil Pan

 The 07k engine has and upper pan and a lower pan.
 In the BBG kit the upper pan is reworked and the lower is completely fabricated to allow for clearance to the 944 cross member.
 When fitting the upper pan, it was found out that the original hardware won't quite clear the welds.
 We opted for new cap bolts and washers for fasten the 8 outer bolts that were not internal to the engine.
 The bolts used were (8) M8x1.25 25.
-Also inspect around the oil return bung, I had to slighly file down the aluminum weld such that the upper pan would sit flush.
+Also inspect around the oil return bung, I had to slightly file down the aluminum weld such that the upper pan would sit flush.

 <h1>Clean Surfaces</h1>